vijayalaxmi777/emotive-image-blog-generator/README.md

 # emotive-image-blog-generator
-n application that generates emotion-focused blog posts from uploaded images and text
+An application that generates emotion-focused blog posts from uploaded images and text